samplchallenges/SAMPL-league/examples/README.md

 15. Close and save "dependencies/mgl/install.sh"

-### 1.5: Update the Dockerfile to include Autodock Vina and MGL Tools installations
+### 1.5: Update the Dockerfile to include Autodock Vina and MGL Tools installation steps
 1. Open the Dockerfile and paste the following lines
    ```
    RUN /opt/app/dependencies/mgl/install.sh